SirSharpest/NarrowEscapeSimulator/paper.md

 domains.
-We enable a broad range of simulation variables to control, in the most simple case a user will select the volume and shape they wish to act as their container, the number and size of escape pores on the container's surface and the average speed (diffusion coefficient) of their particle of interest.
+We enable a broad range of simulation variables to control, in the most simple case a user will select the volume and shape they wish to act as their container, the number and size of escape pores on the container's surface and the diffusion coefficient of their particle of interest.
 Additionally, we give an implementation of Fibonacci spheres which allows for the fast placement of escape pores pseudo-evenly spaced on the surface of a sphere, this is often useful in experiments to test how number of escapes